Noeska/illegiblesemantics/projects/proj-2.md

 Lyrically and thematically, songs often deal with the Occult, Satanism, and diabolic perversion.
 Sometimes, it's about following the "left-hand path" rather than the "right-hand way;" sometimes it's just plain raging against religion, or at least Christianity.
 Other times, it's about exploring Nietzsche's Zarathustra; still other times, it's about black crows on a tombstone.

-In the mid-1980s, and especially in the early 1990s, there were created a few logos that proved seminal in the years to come, most notably the logos of **Mayhem** and **Emperor**.
+In the mid-1980s, and especially in the early-1990s, there were created a few logos that proved seminal in the years to come, most notably the logos of **Mayhem** and **Emperor**.
 Basically, every Black Metal logo created now takes its cues from both of these.
-Also, the guy who did the Emperor logo went on to do 10,000(!) logos -- mostly in the Black (and Death) Metal scene.<sup>9</sup> Which is why, regardless of subgenre (Ambient Black Metal, Depressive Suicidal Black Metal, Raw Black Metal, Psychedelic Black Metal, Symphonic Black Metal, War Metal), Black Metal logos tend to look alike.
+Also, the guy who did the Emperor logo went on to do 10,000(!) logos -- mostly in the Black (and Death) Metal scene.<sup>9</sup> Which is why, regardless of subgenre (Ambient Black Metal, Depressive Suicidal Black Metal, Raw Black Metal, Psychedelic Black Metal, Symphonic Black Metal), Black Metal logos tend to look alike.
 Indeed, they all share a couple of logo and letter design traits:

 1. The logos often display a **high degree of symmetry**;
 ![Black Metal](..\assets\img\projects\proj-2\black2.jpg)